 This is my 5th batch I’ve made in a week and we adore it.
 I’ve always loved yogurt, but this is the creamiest, dreamiest stuff I’ve ever had.
 Not only that, but it’s ridiculously easy to make using my Instant Pot, an appliance I already use 2/3 times a week for dinner.
 Being someone that loves multi-functional kitchen tools, this recipe is a match made in heaven for my family’s yogurt-loving habits.

 What I love the most about this homemade greek yogurt is that I can make it using organic milk, sweetened with whatever I like.
 When my kids were small babies remember being so frustrated I couldn’t find yogurt that was only sweetened naturally.
 Babies don’t need sugar in their yogurt, mashed banana was enough- but now I have full control of what’s mixed in (Which I admit I love a bit too much!)

 In terms of mix-ins, so far I’ve sweetened our yogurt with some fruit jam and vanilla bean paste.
 Sometimes we drizzle honey on top, or stir in some maple syrup, but really the possibilities are endless!
 I love lemon curd mixed with greek yogurt so I know I’ll try that soon, and come summer I’m making all the seasonal fruit compotes!

-So if you have an instant pot and like yogurt, trust me and make this asap!
+So if you have an instant pot and like greek yogurt, trust me and make this homemade greek yogurt asap!
 I know you’ll become as hooked as I am.